akshat-jjain/Google-Cloud-Traning/GSP-787:Insights-from-Data-with-BigQuery:Challenge-Lab/README.md

 WHERE
   date = "YYYY-MM-DD"
  ```
-This query sums up the cumulative confirmed cases of all records on 15 April, 2020.
+This query sums up the cumulative confirmed cases of all records on Your Given Date

 # Query 2: Worst Affected Areas